khyatith/Clustering-newsgroup-dataset/README.md

 ## Improvements to the algorithm:

-For improving the clustering approach , I would like to try some different algorithms mentioned in the algorithm map http://scikit-learn.org/stable/tutorial/machine_learning_map/.
+1. For improving the clustering approach , I would like to try some different algorithms mentioned in the algorithm map http://scikit-learn.org/stable/tutorial/machine_learning_map/.
 I have been reading about some of those clustering algorithms.
 I have not been able to try those because of the time constraints.
 Also, maybe using a different vectorizing technique can be helpful.

+2. I would also like to create a visualization of my clusters.

+3. For getting the data, I would like to create a crawler to scrape the data from a news website.